 All our puppies are handled and loved on every single day.
 We play with their feet, tail, and ears often to get them used to it.
 The puppies and their mothers are kept in our living room and den area, so they get used to all the usual household noises like vacuums, crinkling of paper/plastic bags, big dogs barking, T.V., pots, and pans, etc. We do our best to expose them to as many sights and sounds as possible while they are growing, so they will be a more well-rounded pet and the transition from our home to yours will be as smooth as possible.

 A.) Most puppies can go home at 9 - 10 weeks, if they are on the tiny side they will need to stay with me and their mother longer.
 No puppy will leave Lil Treasures before they are 8 weeks old.
 Puppies must be paid in full by 8 weeks so we have time to arrange shipping with the pet nanny.

 Q.) What is a Molera/Soft spot?

 A.) Historically, the Chihuahua has displayed a "soft spot" on the top of the head.
-This spot, or fontanel, is know as a Molera, and is the same as that found in human babies.
+This spot, or fontanel, is known as a Molera and is the same as that found in human babies.
 Some of these soft spots close completely as your dog matures, others remain small and are not detrimental to your dog.
 In the past, the Molera was accepted as a mark of purity in the breed.
 A domed head with a Molera present does not predispose the Chihuahua to hydrocephalus.